Djimovanberlo/CSS-frontend-masters/notes.md

 After an animation is complete or if there's a delay on it, it resets to initial state.
 This can be changed by:

 - animation-fill-mode: forwards / backwards / both
+  These properties whether and how an animation ends: does it reset when it ends?
+Does it stay in the final state?
+Etc

 Debugging in chrome dev tools is made easy